-Materials and resources used in instruction mirrors the demographic of our school; therefore it is of high interest and relatable to students.
-FACTS asks students to examine multiple perspective of things, which includes information and questioning who is delivering the content.
-We expect teachers to use community members and resources to guide or enhance their instruction.
-Our goal is for students to be enthonographers by studying the world around them through observations.
+Materials and resources used for instruction mirrors the demographic of our school; therefore, it is of high interest and relatable to students.
+FACTS asks students to examine multiple perspective of things, which includes information and who is delivering the content.
+We expect teachers to use community members, resources and first person accounts to guide instruction.
+Our goal is for students to be enthnographers; therefore, observation skills is part of social studies starting in the elementary years.
 Text books are used as supplementary materials.
 Curricula and programs are used as frameworks.
-We adapt each to fit the needs of our students, while being aware of the responsibility to align it with standards.
-We provide opportunities for students to develop critical thinking skills in every subject area through high level questionings, reflections and teachers facilitating dialogue amongst students.
-The Development Director will be working with the administrative team to develop a plan to acquire more resources and materials for instruction.
+We adapt each to fit the needs of our student body, while being aware of connecting it to standards.
+We providing opportunities to develop critical thinking skills in every subject through high leveled questioning, reflections and teachers facilitating dialogue amongst students.
+The Director of Development with the administrative team will be devising a plan to acquire more resources to the school.